 Records of all students are examined at the end of each grading period.
 Academic standing relates to the following:

 An academic probation is issued when a student who entered the grading period on good standing or academic warning earns an institutional cumulative GPA below the minimum 2.00 for good standing.
+Students placed on academic probation may not enroll in more than 16 credits for the following semester (or 12 credits for the following summer session) without permission of the student's academic adviser.
 An academic probation does not appear on the student's official academic transcript, but does appear on the unofficial transcript.
+An adviser hold is placed on the student's record, and may only be removed after the student has met with his/her adviser.
 Students are notified of their academic probation status via official NDSU email.

 Continued probation is a formal extension of the academic probation status.
 It is issued when a student enters the grading period on academic probation or continued probation, shows adequate progress by attaining a minimum term GPA of 2.00, but his/her cumulative institutional GPA is still below the minimum 2.00 for good standing.
+Students placed on continued probation may enroll in no more than 16 credits for the following semester (or 12 credits for the following summer session) without permission of the student's academic adviser.
 Continued probation does not appear on the student's official academic transcript, but does appear on the unofficial transcript.
+An adviser hold is placed on the student's record, and may only be removed after the student has met with his/her adviser.
 Students are notified of their continued probation status via official NDSU email.

 Filing a Suspension Appeal Based on Extenuating Circumstances